full-stack-web-developer-and-designer/PHP-one-page-site/README.md

 # PHP One Page Site — php-one-page-site.mirnesglamocic.com

 A simple, fast, and lightweight **single-page PHP website** designed to demonstrate clean structure, reusable components, and minimal server-side rendering.
-Built as part of the portfolio of **Mirnes Glamočić**, this project showcases how to create a modular one-page layout using PHP includes.
+Built as part of the portfolio of **Mirnes Glamočić**, this project showcases how to create a modular one-page layout using a PHP function rand.

 ---